What Are Permitted Development Rights?

-A planning application is needed for many property development works.
-But, what if you do not want to go through the lengthy process of the planning application, you can always keep your development works within permitted development rights.
-Under permitted development rights, you only need implied consent to carry out your intended development works.
+Permitted Development Rights: A planning application is a need for many property development works.
+But, what if you do not want to go through the lengthy process of the planning application.
+You can always keep your development works within permitted development rights.
+Under permitted development rights.
+You only need implied consent to carry out your intended development works.

-If you are a house-owner, the following developments of your property will fall under permitted developments.
-They will not require planning permission.
+If you are a house-owner.
+The following developments of your property will fall under permitted developments.
+They will not need planning permission.

 - Small single-storey or double-storey extension